 In May 2024, you shared your insights on walking and cycling improvements in your local area.

-Comments and suggestions that we are unable to action within this programme will be passed on to the relevant teams to address.
+Comments and suggestions that we are unable to action within this programme will be passed on to the relevant teams to address as and when they have the capacity to do so.

 We would like to thank the local community for taking the time to provide such valuable insights.